 Habitat and Population Monitoring

-maintain viable populations of the, however,mexist that The ultimate concern of the Oregon FPA HCP is to maintain viable populations of the species of concern through the provision of adequate habitat.
-Studies linking particular habitat attributes and the effects on aquatic and riparian species are too numerous to discuss here, however, more relevant to this effort are monitoring and assessment programs that have been developed based on habitat-species links.
-Numerous state and federal government programs exist that monitor aquatic habitat indicators and/or species populations in the northwestern US.
-The Oregon Department of Fish and Wildlife (ODFW) has been collecting aquatic and riparian habitat data for 27 years in westside wadeable streams (Anlauf-Dunn and Jones 2012; ODFW 2025).
+The ultimate concern of the Oregon FPA HCP is to minimize and mitigate take of the species of concern through the provision of adequate habitat.
+Studies linking particular habitat attributes and the effects on aquatic and riparian species are too numerous to discuss here.
+More relevant to this effort are monitoring and assessment programs that have been developed based on habitat-species links.
+Numerous ongoing state and federal government programs monitor aquatic habitat indicators and/or species populations in the northwestern US.
+Through the Aquatic Inventories Program (AQI), the Oregon Department of Fish and Wildlife (ODFW) has been collecting aquatic and riparian habitat data for 27 years in westside wadeable streams (Anlauf-Dunn and Jones 2012; ODFW 2025).
 Aquatic and riparian monitoring has also been occurring on federal lands on the east (PIBO 2025; Roper et al. 2019) and west (AREMP 2025; Dunham et al. 2023) sides of the state.

-Measurement
+covered species;Measurement

 ODFW’s AQI collects information on culverts and substrate particle size by 6 classes (including fines).
 They also conduct fish population surveys for juvenile and spawning salmonids.
 The AREMP and PIBO tested aquatic organism surveys, but found that their sampling intensity was not sufficient to reliably detect changes.
 AREMP/PIBO habitat metrics most closely related to RSHC effects include pool-tail crest fines and transect the distribution of substrate particle sizes along stream bed transects.